superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 From our histograms, we can observe that:

-- outliers (cluster -1) - a small number of very active users "it means that there are quite a few active users (generally the rates of users turning to active users on a site is quite low), so naturally active users are over-represented outliers"
+- cluster -1 has an unusually large number of active users (typically, there are *very* few highly active application users)
 - cluster 2 and cluster 3 users are quite similar, but low activity
 - cluster 0 has the highest proportion of medium activity users
-- cluster 1 users are active, "are not outliers and have a fairly balanced activity profile"..."have activities from all over the distribution = meaning here are the active users that are not outliers"
+- cluster 1 users are moderately active, with relatively few very high activity users and very few low activity users

 To see the distribution of ad_creatives across different clusters, we create a DataFrame that shows each ad_creative's count value within each cluster: